brendacs/colludia-gatsby/src/content/posts/review/2020-10-02-unbound-worlds-apart-demo-review.markdown

 As soon as I started my new game, I found myself immediately in control of the game's main character, Soli, a tiny, red-robed mage with the ability to conjure portals (and a cute little flame lit on his head).
 I was placed smack-dab in the middle of a beautiful, verdant field among a sea of elevated honeycomb-like huts that faded ever-so smoothly into the background.

-Walking to the right of the screen revealed more of these huts, and along the way, I was faced with a series of jumps—a light exercise likely meant to test the game's simple yet smooth controls.
+Walking to the right of the screen revealed more of these huts, and along the way, I was faced with a series of jumps — a light exercise likely meant to test the game's simple yet smooth controls.
 Soon after, I ran into a group of villagers that, frankly, kind of just looked like bigger, older versions of Soli, who is probably a sorcerer's apprentice at best.

 The elder in green robes gave me the task of finding my brother before "The Ceremony" starts, so I set off to the village's walls, flip a lever to lower the gate and head out into the nearby forest to look for my lost kin.